I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-I just wanted to see like okay this guy made a bet the line didn't move that's interesting then you see him back like the next day and the next day and then and then you see the by the way it wouldn't just be one you'd see like now at 04:00 post time the lines would move even more so it's like okay this line moved a lot there wasn't an injury that guy betted early so it was just like little things I think if I have one skill in life aside from being not really caring what other people who I don't know think about me I think and just being confident in that I think it's like maybe like a little bit of pattern recognition I think I'm decent at that I think I I can see patterns and I'm also able to identify like oh was that an actual pattern or was I just fooling myself with randomness there
+I just wanted to see: okay, this guy made a bet and the line didn't move.
+That's interesting.
+Then you see him back the next day, and the next day.
+By the way, it wouldn't just be one — you'd see that now at 4:00 post time the lines would move even more.
+So it's like, "Okay, this line moved a lot; there wasn't an injury; that guy bet early."
+It was just little things.
+If I have one skill in life, aside from *not really caring what people I don't know think about me* and being confident in that, it's maybe a little bit of **pattern recognition**.
+I'm decent at that.
+I can see patterns, and I'm also able to identify whether that was an actual pattern or if I was just fooling myself with randomness.

 Sam Parr